International School of Qingdao: Mathematics

 Students in elementary study traditional elementary math.
 In middle school, students begin with either math 6 or pre-algebra (depending on where they place on an evaluation exam) and by 8th grade will have progressed to either algebra I or geometry.
 In high school, students begin their freshmen year with either geometry or algebra II.
-For older high school students, pre-calculus, honors pre-calculus, AP Calculus AB, AP Calculus BC, AP Statistics, Intro to statistics, and advanced calculus are offered.
-Intro Statistics is not offered every year, and Advanced Calculus is considered the hardest math course that ISQ offers (this is noted on a student's transcript).
+For older high school students, pre-calculus, AP Calculus AB, AP Calculus BC, AP Statistics, Intro to statistics, and advanced calculus are offered.